vatesfr/xen-orchestra/docs/docs/advanced.md

 4. Save and load the plugin

 :::warning
 You must set a **Prometheus secret** before loading the plugin.
-This token will be used to authenticate Prometheus scrape requests.
+Without a valid secret, the metrics endpoint authentication is ineffective, potentially exposing sensitive infrastructure data (host resources, VM configurations, network details) to unauthorized access.
 Use a strong, random string (e.g., generated with `openssl rand -hex 32`).
 :::

 #### Static Configuration (TOML)

-For infrastructure-level configuration, you can set these values in your xo-server configuration file.
+For infrastructure-level configuration, you can set these values in your `xo-server` configuration file.
 Static config takes precedence over UI settings:

 ```toml
 [plugins.openmetrics]